The Tonight Show Starring Jimmy Fallon: Notable episodes

 In September 2016, Fallon faced criticism after an interview with the Republican presidential candidate Donald Trump.
 Critics accused Fallon of humanising Trump, who had made controversial statements during the presidential campaign.
 Democratic candidate Hillary Clinton had also appeared on the show prior that year.
 Fallon responded to the controversy claiming that nobody should have expected him to ask difficult questions since he is never hard on anyone.
 Fallon acknowledged that the interview was a setback, three months after Trump was inaugurated.

 On February 4, 2018, the show aired its second live show from the Orpheum Theatre in Minneapolis, Minnesota as a lead-out program to NBC's broadcast of Super Bowl LII.
 The show included guests Justin Timberlake (who was the featured performer at that year's halftime show), the cast of This Is Us including Milo Ventimiglia, Mandy Moore, Sterling K. Brown, Chrissy Metz, and Justin Hartley, and Dwayne Johnson, with performances by Timberlake featuring Chris Stapleton.

 On February 20, 2019, during that night's episode, The Tonight Show's YouTube channel reached 20 million subscribers, making it the first late-night talk show to achieve such a milestone.

 On March 26, 2021, TikTok celebrity Addison Rae appeared on the show.
 During a segment, she taught Fallon how to do some popular TikTok dances.
 The segment faced much backlash due to its failure to credit all the many Black creators of the dances, despite NBC's later crediting of the creators in the description of the video on YouTube.
 In lieu of an apology, on April 6, Fallon interviewed virtually all of the creators of the dances.

 On April 1, 2022, both Fallon and Jimmy Kimmel swapped places as part of an April Fools' Day prank with the former hosting Jimmy Kimmel Live! from Los Angeles and the latter in Studio 6B for The Tonight Show.
+Only a small number of producers, writers and network executives were notified prior.

+On August 13, 2022, the show's YouTube channel reached 30 million subscribers and became the first and the only show as of 2023 to achieve this landmark.